 "This one-of-a-kind book is an eye opener for all ELT practitioners...I congratulate Braine on his effort in bringing our colleagues from the periphery to the attention of those at the center...The volume...holds strong implications for teacher education, curriculum development, program administration, and teaching methodology."--Asian Journal of English Language Teaching, Volume 17

-"George Braine effectively captures the rich diversity of English language teaching around the world…The result is an informative, insightful, and pleasantly readable look at the past and present state of English language education through the eyes of true insiders."--TESOL Quarterly, June 2007, Vol. 41, No. 2
+"George Braine effectively captures the rich diversity of English language teaching around the world...The result is an informative, insightful, and pleasantly readable look at the past and present state of English language education through the eyes of true insiders...The text--a brief, informative, and enjoyable glimpse into ELT in various countries--will be a nice addition to libraries of ELT researchers, educators, program administrators, and graduate students."--TESOL Quarterly, June 2007

 "An exciting, innovative [project] to bring diverse professional voices from different ethnic, national, political, and sociolinguistic backgrounds into the field of ELT."